joelkuiper/PathoLens/README.md

 The final signal is the **normalized effect vector** `dna_eff = normalize(embed(ALT) − embed(REF))`, which emphasizes local changes while cancelling much of the background sequence.
 Only this effect array is persisted on disk (FP16 in a compressed NPZ), alongside a Feather file that caches the curated windows and minimal provenance (window size, FASTA path, row alignment).
 At training time, `dna_eff` is concatenated with any available protein embeddings to form the conditioning input supplied to the LLM as virtual tokens.

+### Protein embedding
+For protein-level features, PathoLens integrates ESM-2 embeddings (Meta AI’s protein language model).
+Using Ensembl VEP with the ProteinSeqs plugin, we extract both the wild-type and mutated protein sequences for each ClinVar variant.
+These sequences are embedded with ESM-2, and we compute a delta representation that captures the local effect of the mutation on the protein context.
+This embedding encodes biochemical and structural information (such as residue conservation, substitution severity, and domain context) that goes beyond simple VEP consequence labels.
+The resulting protein effect vectors are concatenated with DNA effect to form the conditioning input to our projector, which maps them into virtual tokens that the LLM consumes alongside the variant prompt.

 ### LLM fine-tuning
 The base model is **Qwen3-4B-Instruct-2507** loaded in 4-bit NF4.
 A small projector (Linear → Tanh) maps the conditioning vector to **K** virtual token embeddings (default **K = 4**), which are prepended to the chat prompt.
 Fine-tuning uses LoRA on attention and MLP blocks.